ITCMD/RunAsGpu/README.md

 5. It will prompt for admin access and launch it!

 ### WARNING: Your screen WILL go black twice when launching the program.
-### WARNING: Do not use this while playing a game!
+### WARNING: Do not use this while a game is running!

 ![Setup](https://i.imgur.com/M14r6yW.png)
 ![Setup2](https://i.imgur.com/ywxtSTN.png)